ispeters/async_scope/asyncscope.md

 `let_with_async_scope` is best used in a structured context.

 We define "unstructured context" as:

 - a place where using `sync_wait` would be inappropriate,
 - and you can't "solve by induction" (i.e you're not in an async context where you can start the sender by "awaiting" it)

 `counting_scope` should be used when you have a sender you want to start in an unstructured context.
-In this case, `spawn(sender, scope)` would be the preferred way of starting asynchronous work. `scope.join()` needs to be called before the owning object's destruction in order to ensure that the object's lifetime lives at least until all asynchronous work completes.
+In this case, `spawn(sender, scope.get_token())` would be the preferred way of starting asynchronous work. `scope.join()` needs to be called before the owning object's destruction in order to ensure that the object's lifetime lives at least until all asynchronous work completes.
 Note that exception safety needs to be handled explicitly in the use of `counting_scope`.

 `let_with_async_scope` returns a sender, and therefore can only be started in one of 3 ways:

 1. `sync_wait`
 2. `spawn` on a `counting_scope`
-3. await
+3. `co_await`

 `let_with_async_scope` will manage the scope for you, ensuring that the managed scope is always joined before `let_with_async_scope` completes.
 The algorithm frees the user from having to manage the coupling between the lifetimes